jaspector

 AM 8:00 a.m. to 12:00 p.m. or PM 1:00 p.m. to 4:00 p.m.

-Typical inspection sequence: Permit issuance, rough inspections with all associated trade roughs scheduled together, flood elevation certificate review where applicable, then final inspections with all associated trade finals scheduled together.
+Typical sequence: Permit issuance, rough inspections with all associated trade roughs scheduled together, flood elevation certificate review where applicable, then final inspections with all associated trade finals scheduled together.

-Do I need a building permit in Myrtle Beach, SC?
+01 Do I need a building permit in Myrtle Beach, SC?

 City materials state permits are required for new residential construction and projects impacting the ground such as pergolas, patios, trash enclosures, fences, pools, walkways, driveways, and parking pads, plus replacement windows, porch enclosures, roof and siding replacement, interior alterations, and regulated trade work.

-How much does a building permit cost in Myrtle Beach, SC?
+02 How much does a building permit cost in Myrtle Beach, SC?

+Building permit fees in Myrtle Beach, SC are set by the local building department and vary by project type and valuation.
 The minimum permit fee is No permit fee below $1,000 valuation, but permit still required; otherwise $50 minimum in the published residential schedule..
 Fees are calculated as: Valuation based for single-family construction, alterations, and repairs.
 Commercial new construction listed at $0.375 per square foot.
 Separate trade permit fees apply..
 Plan check fee: 60 percent of the permit fee for plan checking, payable at application, for projects subject to plan check..

-How do I apply for a building permit in Myrtle Beach, SC?
+03 How do I apply for a building permit in Myrtle Beach, SC?

-1. Pull the correct permit forms from the city forms page or the Construction Services packets.
+To apply for a building permit in Myrtle Beach, SC, follow these steps: 1.
+Pull the correct permit forms from the city forms page or the Construction Services packets.
 2. Complete the building permit application and gather plans, survey, tree statement, HOA approval if applicable, and any floodplain or site-related supporting documents.
 3. Email the permit package to planreviewer@cityofmyrtlebeach.com for building permit review; trade permits route to permittech@cityofmyrtlebeach.com.
 4. The city states plan reviews average 7 to 10 business days unless revisions are required.
 5. After review and approval, pay the invoiced fees by phone, appointment, or mail, then obtain the issued permit.
 6. Schedule inspections by phone at 843-918-1111, including all associated rough and final trade inspections together when applicable.

-How long does it take to get a building permit in Myrtle Beach, SC?
+04 How long does it take to get a building permit in Myrtle Beach, SC?

-How do I schedule a building inspection in Myrtle Beach, SC?
+05 How do I schedule a building inspection in Myrtle Beach, SC?

-Inspections can be scheduled via: 843-918-1111.
+Once your permit is issued and work reaches an inspection milestone, you can schedule a building inspection in Myrtle Beach, SC via: 843-918-1111.
 Next-day morning scheduling by 4:30 p.m. and same-day afternoon scheduling by 9:00 a.m..

-Other cities in Horry County
+Other jurisdictions in Horry County.

-View all Horry County jurisdictions →
+All Horry County jurisdictions →